 Visit the North Pole, home of Santa’s workshop

-This Santa-themed amusement park is nestled at the foot of Pikes Peak in Colorado Springs and offers two-dozen family-friendly rides.
+This Santa-themed amusement park nestled at the foot of Pikes Peak offers two dozen family-friendly rides for anyone looking to get in the Christmas spirit.
 Share a sweet treat while exploring the vintage shops and even meet with Santa himself.
 It is recommended that you dress in layers with comfortable shoes.
 Reservations are required during peak days in December.

 Attend a holiday show